derynL/derynL/README.md

 - Former pro cellist and composer
 - Software developer since 2022
-- Always happy to take feedback and advice from those further along on their tech journey.
-- As a cellist and composer, I'm also interested in music-oriented applications 🎵
+- Also interested in music-oriented tech 🎵

 # My Repos